imcbrearty/GENIE/BSSA/Datasets/100 continuous days test/README.md

 third column is phase type (P waves, 0; S waves, 1), labeled by PhaseNet (these phase labels are not used by GENIE by default).
 fourth column is probability of PhaseNet pick.

+Note: the format of the pick files for the 100 continuous day dataset slightly varies from the 500 random day dataset; the codes in process_continuous_days.py are set up for the format given in the 500 random day test folder.

 sta_names_use: used stations on this day.

 sta_ind_use: indices of stations used, corresponding to sta_names_use.
 Indices are the indices of stations in the NC_EHZ_network.npz network file.